STRIDES-Codes/Racial-and-SES-Disparities-in-Adolescent-and-Young-Adult-Cancers/README.md

 #### 	Research Objective(s):

- 1. Describe top 10 most common AYA cancers
+ Describe top 10 most common AYA cancers and Explore any disparities that may exist in AYA cancers.

  ## By age group (0-39 years old)
 -   By sex
 -   By race